PlasmaPy/PlasmaPy/plasmapy/addons/README.md

-The ``plasmapy.addons`` package is a Python native namespace packaged allowing PlasmaPy users to extend the capabilities of PlasmaPy beyond its base scope.
+The ``plasmapy.addons`` package is a sub-package dedicated to extending the capabilities of `plasmapy` by 3rd party distributions.
+This is done by utilizing the `entry_point` `plasmapy.addons`.